Fred-23/TCP-IP-Servo-Motor-Control-CVI-Mbed-/README.md

 # TCP-IP-Servo-Motor-Control-CVI-Mbed-
-Creation of a server and client computer to control two servo motor (Ref : RD-8120MG)
+Creation of a server and client computer to control two servo motors(Ref : RD-8120MG)